mikeizbicki/cmc-csci145-math166/topic01_computation_pagerank/project/README.md

 **Part 4:**

-Recall from the reading that the runtime of pagerank depends heavily on the eigengap of the `\bar\bar P` matrix, and that this eigengap is bounded by the alpha parameter.
+Recall from the reading that the runtime of pagerank depends heavily on the eigengap of the $\bar\bar P$ matrix, and that this eigengap is bounded by the alpha parameter.

 Run the following four commands: